addulac/phd/source/13_models.md

 Figure \ref{fig:dp} represents the graphical model of the DP for the simple sampling scheme just described.

 The predictive distribution for $X_{n+1}$ is therefore equal to the base measure of the posterior distribution of $G$.
 This sequence of predictive distributions refers to the Blackwell-MacQueen urn scheme which has been used to show the existence of the DP [@blackwell1973ferguson].
-Furthermore it emphasizes several important properties of the DP:
+Furthermore, it emphasizes several important properties of the DP:

 \begin{figure}[h]
 	\centering